Getting Started at Southeast Community College

 Failure to complete the process and/or if a criminal record is reported, students will be unable to complete required program courses and practicums.
 Contact the Division Dean for more information.

 Education of Health Science students at SCC requires collaboration between the College and clinical/practicum facilities.
 The educational process for these students cannot be completed without a quality clinical/practicum rotation.
-The College shares an obligation with the clinical facility to protect all patients from harm due to students who are under the influence of drugs or alcohol while in the clinical/practicum facility.
+The College shares an obligation with the clinical facility to protect all patients from harm due to students who are under the influence of illegal drugs or alcohol while in the clinical/practicum facility.
 The facilities require that SCC obtain a negative drug screen on all students prior to participating in their clinical/practicum rotation.

 Student and Clinical Faculty Drug Screening Procedures